 LinkedIn is essential for a successful job search today.
-But, it is very public -- that's the reason we all join it.
+But it is very public.
+That is the reason we all join it.

 Many employers understand that having their employees join LinkedIn and actively participate is a benefit to their business, bringing it both more visibility and, hopefully, more credibility.

 However, because employers also use LinkedIn to find and recruit new employees, which is LinkedIn's primary revenue stream, they also see the "flight risk" that results from employee LinkedIn membership.

 Consequently, employers may also monitor employee activities as part of the process of tracking and managing the organization's LinkedIn visibility.

 This corporate monitoring of LinkedIn creates a risk for those employees who are in job-search mode, because they may be terminated if the employer discovers their job search.

 Your employer may view a dramatic increase in your LinkedIn activities as a sign that you are job hunting.
 Which can lead to job loss.
 So, don't ramp up your LinkedIn activities dramatically.
 Instead, increase your activity (and, consequently, your visibility) slowly and carefully.
 [Read 3 Ways to Update Your LinkedIn Profile Unobtrusively for more information.]

 At a minimum, you need to have a complete ("All Star") Profile.
-Use LinkedIn to expand your network, sharing good information about your employer's products and/or services and your industry and profession.
+Use LinkedIn to expand your network, regularly sharing good information about your employer's products and/or services and your industry and profession.

-Also use LinkedIn to get in touch former colleagues and old friends and to meet new potential clients, all to expand your network.
+Also use LinkedIn to get in touch with former colleagues and old friends and to meet new potential clients, all to expand your network.
 Send invitations to connect, and reach out privately to establish or renew relationships.

 Once you have a new job, don't drop LinkedIn.
 It may well help you be more successful in your work.
 But, best of all, your next job might find you on LinkedIn, unless it is obvious that you have dropped out and are not paying attention to LinkedIn.